Azure/azure-kusto-labs/kafka-integration/distributed-mode/confluent-kafka/download-operator.md

 ### 2.13.
 Storage configuation

-In the same zeus-azure.yaml, insert the global storage class name to provision SSD as we will be doing performance testing in this environment
+In the same zeus-azure.yaml, insert the global storage class name to provision SSD instead of HDD

 ```
   storageClassName: "managed-premium"